Adhesion: Dispersive

 When discussing adhesion, this theory needs to be converted into terms relating to surfaces.
 If there is a net attractive energy of cohesion in a bulk of similar molecules, then cleaving this bulk to produce two surfaces will yield surfaces with a dispersive surface energy, since the form of the energy remain the same.
 This theory provides a basis for the existence of van der Waals forces at the surface, which exist between any molecules having electrons.
 These forces are easily observed through the spontaneous jumping of smooth surfaces into contact.
 Smooth surfaces of mica, gold, various polymers and solid gelatin solutions do not stay apart when their separating becomes small enough – on the order of 1–10 nm.
 The equation describing these attractions was predicted in the 1930s by De Boer and Hamaker:

 where P is the force (negative for attraction), z is the separation distance, and A is a material-specific constant called the Hamaker constant.

 The effect is also apparent in experiments where a polydimethylsiloxane (PDMS) stamp is made with small periodic post structures.
 The surface with the posts is placed face down on a smooth surface, such that the surface area in between each post is elevated above the smooth surface, like a roof supported by columns.
-Because of these attractive dispersive forces between the PDMS and the smooth substrate, the elevated surface – or “roof” – collapses down onto the substrate without any external force aside from the van der Waals attraction.
+Because of these attractive dispersive forces between the PDMS and the smooth substrate, the elevated surface – or "roof" – collapses down onto the substrate without any external force aside from the van der Waals attraction.
 Simple smooth polymer surfaces – without any microstructures – are commonly used for these dispersive adhesive properties.
 Decals and stickers that adhere to glass without using any chemical adhesives are fairly common as toys and decorations and useful as removable labels because they do not rapidly lose their adhesive properties, as do sticky tapes that use adhesive chemical compounds.

-It is important to note that these forces also act over very small distances – 99% of the work necessary to break van der Waals bonds is done once surfaces are pulled more than a nanometer apart.
+These forces also act over very small distances – 99% of the work necessary to break van der Waals bonds is done once surfaces are pulled more than a nanometer apart.
 As a result of this limited motion in both the van der Waals and ionic/covalent bonding situations, practical effectiveness of adhesion due to either or both of these interactions leaves much to be desired.
 Once a crack is initiated, it propagates easily along the interface because of the brittle nature of the interfacial bonds.